rhamdansyahrulm/Store-Sales/tableau dashboard/README.md

 </div>

 This data pipeline is designed to perform the following series of steps:
   ### 1. Data Ingestion
-**Objective**: Retrieve all necessary datasets from Google BigQuery, including revenue data, oil prices, events, and store information.
+  Retrieve all necessary datasets from Google BigQuery, including revenue data, oil prices, events, and store information.
   ### 2. Data Integration
-**Objective**: Merge the collected datasets based on store number and the corresponding date to create a comprehensive dataset for analysis.
+  Merge the collected datasets based on store number and the corresponding date to create a comprehensive dataset for analysis.
   ### 3. Data Preprocessing
-**Objective**: Prepare the integrated data for analysis through a series of preprocessing tasks, including:
+  Prepare the integrated data for analysis through a series of preprocessing tasks, including:
   Normalizing data values to ensure consistent scales.
   Labeling the data to categorize or classify records as needed.
   Applying Stopword Removal techniques to clean text data.
   Feature engineering by creating additional feature columns, often using windowed datasets.
   **Note**: All required files for scaling, labeling, and prediction are stored in Google Cloud Storage.
   ### 4. Data Prediction
-Objective: Utilize the preprocessed data to perform predictive analytics or forecasting tasks.
+  Utilize the preprocessed data to perform predictive analytics or forecasting tasks.
 This step typically involves running machine learning models or other statistical methods to generate predictions based on historical data.
   ### 5. Storing Predicted Data
-Objective: Save the results of the prediction process into a dedicated table within Google BigQuery specifically designed to store prediction data.
+  Save the results of the prediction process into a dedicated table within Google BigQuery specifically designed to store prediction data.